AlesioMR/alesiomr/README.md

 I'm an IT Specialist with over 3 years of  experience managing business systems — including servers, networks, hardware and software infrastructure.
 Over the years, I've built strong skills in system administration, automation, and IT security, and I enjoy helping organizations maintain stable and secure digital environments.

-Outside of work, I actively explore cybersecurity by participating in platforms like **TryHackMe** and **Hack The Box**.
-Through these, I've honed my penetration testing skills in areas such as web, Android, and Windows environments, helping uncover and fix security vulnerabilities.
+Outside of work, I explore cybersecurity by participating in platforms like TryHackMe and Hack The Box.
+Through these, I have increased my penetration testing skills in areas such as web, Android, and Windows environments, helping to uncover and fix security vulnerabilities.

 I also have a background in **web development** and **graphic design**, allowing me to blend technical expertise with creativity when building and securing digital projects.
 Whether it's setting up servers, writing PHP code, or designing a sleek user interface.